Aryan Khan’s bail plea in drugs case to be heard on Wednesday

 Khan was initially remanded to the custody of the anti-drugs agency but was sent to judicial custody for 14 days on Thursday, October 7.
 The next day, Chief Metropolitan Magistrate RM Nerlikar rejected the bail application moved by Khan’s lawyer.

-The magistrate had also denied bail to Khan’s friend Arbaaz Merchantt and model Munmun Dhamecha.
+The magistrate had also denied bail to Khan’s friend Arbaaz Merchant and model Munmun Dhamecha.

 On Monday, the Narcotics Control Bureau sought a week to respond to Khan’s petition.
 Special Judge VV Patil rejected this request and listed the case for hearing on Wednesday, Live Law reported.